OpenNMT/OpenNMT-tf/docs/vocabulary.md

 ### from raw files

 By default, `onmt-build-vocab` splits each line on spaces.
 It is possible to define a custom tokenization with the `--tokenizer_config` option.
-See the *Tokenization* section for more information.
+See [Tokenization](tokenization.md) for more information.

 ### from SentencePiece training